Temporal large-scale intermittency and its impact on the statistics of turbulence: Results

-In the following section, we show that temporal mixing always increases flatness, with the main effect coming from mixing distributions with varying variance.
+In the next section, we show that temporal mixing always increases flatness, with the main effect coming from mixing distributions with varying variance.
 In order to fully capture the transition of flatness, we then employ an ensemble approach.
 In a first step, we include the low-pass filter effect (see discussion of figure~\ref{fig:cascade_time} above).
-This leads to the ``mean dissipation ensemble'' (discussed below), which correctly captures both limiting behaviors.
-As we also detail below, by additionally modeling the instantaneous flow states more precisely (``fluctuating dissipation ensemble''), we achieve good quantitative agreement in capturing the transition.
+This leads to the ``mean dissipation ensemble'' (discussed in section~\ref{sec:injensemble}), which correctly captures both limiting behaviors.
+As we detail in sections~\ref{sec:dynamical_effects} and \ref{sec:fluct_diss_ens}, by additionally modeling the instantaneous flow states more precisely (``fluctuating dissipation ensemble''), we achieve good quantitative agreement in capturing the transition.